MISP/misp-website/content/sizing-your-misp-instance.md

 # Sizing your MISP instance

 Sizing a MISP instance highly depends on how the instance will be used.
-The number of users, data ingested, data points used, number of events, number of correlations, API usage are parameters which should be considered while sizing your instance.
+The number of users, data ingested, data points used, number of events, number of correlations and API usage are all parameters which should be considered while sizing your instance.

-From a hardware perspective, MISP's requirements are quite humble, a web server with 2+ cores and 8-16 GB of memory should be plenty, though more is always better of course.
+From a hardware perspective, MISP's requirements are quite humble, a web server with 2+ cores and 8-16 GB of memory should be plenty, though more is always better, of course.
 A lot of it depends on the data set and the number of users you are dealing with.

 Some considerations for what might affect your requirements: